HHS/TANF-app/docs/Technical-Documentation/tech-memos/parsing-refactor/parsing-refactor.md

         self.section = section
         self.program_type = program_type

         # Since we know the program type and the section of the file.
-We can explicitely initialize the schema manager.
+We can explicitly initialize the schema manager.
         # This would involve making the schema manager "smarter".
 That is, we need to give the manager it's section and
-        # program type, then it can instantiate all of the correct row schemas and parse more explicitely.
+        # program type, then it can instantiate all of the correct row schemas and parse more explicitly.
         self.schema_manager = SchemaManager(datafile, program_type, section)

         # Initialized decoder.